yroussea/Hydrogen-Wavefunction-Electron-Density/README.md

 Hydrogen Atom Wave Function Animation
 =====================================

-This repository contains a Python script for calculating and animating the wave function of a hydrogen atom in a 3D plot.
+This repository contains a Python script for calculating and animating the wave function of a hydrogen atom.
 It uses the `numpy`, `matplotlib`, and `scipy` libraries to perform the calculations and create the plot.

 Radial and Angular Parts of the Wave Function
 --------------------------------------------